DaveSkender/Stock.Indicators/docs/utilities.md

 ---
 title: Utilities and helpers
-description: The Stock Indicators for .NET library includes utilities to help you use and transform historical prices quotes and indicator results.
-We have also made available the internal tools the methods we use, to help when creating your own custom indicators.
+description: The Stock Indicators for .NET library includes utilities to help you use and transform historical prices quotes and indicator results, and to create custom indicators.
 permalink: /utilities/
 relative_path: utilities.md
 layout: page